 - Like I’ve already written, Moore isn’t at his best “Bond” in this one.
 Still, he’s the second-best 007 in the franchise behind Sean Connery and his body of work in the franchise overcomes a couple of missteps (such as this one and the equally milquetoast “Octopussy”).
 He spins off his one-liners in this one with aplomb and actually works surprising well with “Jaws,” whose actor had just one line (in this one) in his two “Bond” movies.
 Moore has also been in the simply putrid “ffolkes” (click here for my review), the equally putrid “The Wild Geese” (click here for my review) and spoofed his Bond character in “The Cannonball Run” with Burt Reynolds (click here for my review).
 Moore died in 2017 at 89 of cancer.

 - Chiles is smooth in this role, but she really wasn’t given much of a character with which to work.
 Her character is pretty much two-dimensional and Chiles never found a way to elevate it.
-In the 1974 version of “The Great Gatsby” with Robert Redford and Mia Farrow and she was in the early sci-fi thriller “Coma” from the novel by Robin Cook.
+She was in the 1974 version of “The Great Gatsby” with Robert Redford and Mia Farrow as well as the sci-fi thriller “Coma” from the best-selling novel by Robin Cook.
 Chiles also did 25 episodes on TV’s iconic “Dallas” and did an episode of “L.A.
 Law.”
 She stepped back from acting after 2006’s “Kettle of Fish” as she battled cancer.
 Chiles married in 2005 and now paints instead of continuing an acting career.

 - I’m not sure how Lonsdale could have done his character any better, but he just comes off distant rather than the cold, cruel villain he portrays in “Hugo Drax.”
 The villain has all the great makings of a “Bond” bad guy, but something just never clicks between him and the camera.
 I like Lonsdale best as the good detective in “The Day of the Jackal” (click here for my review) and he’s also been in “Ronin” with Robert De Niro as well as “Munich.”
 He’s notched a prolific 238 acting credits through doing everything – TV, TV movies, movies and voicing – from Hollywood to foreign cinema.
 His career has spanned seven decades with his last acting credit in 2016.